drewcook/dapp-fundraisers/README.md

 # DApp Fundraisers

-Use the [fundraisers demo app](https://fundraisers.dco.dev/) with a Web3 wallet, like [MetaMask](https://metamask.io/), connected to the Rinkeby testnet on Ethereum.
-Create fundraisers, donate to them, and withdraw your donataions, all with Ether, all on the blockchain, from anywhere.
+Use the [fundraisers demo app](https://fundraisers.dco.dev/) with a Web3 wallet, like [MetaMask](https://metamask.io/), connected to any one of the supported networks.
+The application can run on a local blockchain (Parity, Geth, Ganache), or one of the following Ethereum testnets: Ropsten, Kovan, Rinkeby, and Goerli.
+Create fundraisers, donate to them, and withdraw your donations, all with Ether, all on the blockchain, from anywhere.

 This repository holds the smart contract and front end code for a fundraisers application run on the Ethereum blockchain.
 The app shows a number of fundraisers that users can donate to for the particular cause.
 You can create fundraisers for other users to donate to, and you may act as a custodian to withdraw all the fundraiser donations and transfer them to the beneficiary who created it.